Part of the fun of road tripping Route 66 is figuring out where to stay…

 Baltimore, Maryland

 Baltimore has shaped American colonial history from the beginning, yet it has an unconventional quirkiness that ensures you have a great time.
 Follow in the footsteps of Frederick Douglass and enjoy a museum known for outsider art.
-Do whatever it takes to meet a real Hon.
+Do whatever it takes to meet a real life Hon and ask any local about trying some blue crabs.

 Corning, New York

-Home to the Main Street of our dreams, you would be forgiven to think of Corning as “cute”.
+Home to the Main Street of your dreams, you would be forgiven to think of Corning as “cute.”
 And yet its famous 175-year-old glass manufacturer has been the center of so many life-altering innovations.
 Luckily, it has a state-of-the-art museum where its story can be told.
-Corning is also a part of the glorious Finger Lakes Region, so you’ve got natural beauty and wine.
+Consider this the main city of the southern Finger Lakes region where you can enjoy all things crystal, gorgeous wineries, and, of course, easy access to some glistening lakes.

 Madison, Wisconsin